summernote/summernote.github.io/01-deep-dive.md

 });
 {% endhighlight %}

+## Custom button

+Summernote also support custom button.
+If you want to create your own button, you can simply define and use with options.

+### Define button

+You can create button object with $.summernote.ui.
+This button objects have below properties.

+* contents: contents to be displayed on the button
+* tooltip: tooltip text when mouse over
+* click:  callback function be called when mouse is clicked

+Below codes is about simple button for inserting text 'hello'.

+{% highlight javascript %}
+var HelloButton = function (context) {
+  var ui = $.summernote.ui;

+  // create button
+  var button = ui.button({
+    contents: '<i class="fa fa-child"/> Hello',
+    tooltip: 'hello',
+    click: function () {
+      // invoke insertText method with 'hello' on editor module. context.invoke('editor.insertText', 'hello');
+    }
+  });

+  return button.render();   // return button as jquery object }
+{% endhighlight %}

+You can see `render()` which returns jquery object as button.

+### Using button with options

+Let's learn how to use the button on toolbar.

+First, You can define buttons with option named `buttons` which is a set of key-value.
+You can define custom button on toolbar options.

+{% highlight javascript %}
+$('.summernote').summernote({
+  toolbar: [
+    ['mybutton', ['hello']]
+  ],

+  buttons: {
+    hello: HelloButton
+  }
+});
+{% endhighlight %}

+You can also use custom button on `popover` in the same way.

 ## Module system

 For supporting expandable features, summernote was assembled by module system.
 This module system was built inspired by spring framework.